fredtarbox/Bug-Tracker/README.md

 Saved all Fogbugz bugs as Microsoft Word docs.
 Plan to import them either straight from Word or from a .txt file.

-First step was to abhixsmasher version to run; then added some features and comments to make easier.
+First step was to get abhixsmasher version to run on Visual Studio 2022.
+Left the .sln project in github in Visual Studio 2017 (I think); then added some features and comments to make easier.

 Separated data into Data Folder.
 Set up to look like this:
     Bug-Tracker